-In the normal case, an effort that can prevent, counteract, reduce or solve a social challenge is linked to the physical investment that Kommuninvest finances.
+In the normal case, an effort that can prevent, counteract, reduce or solve a social challenge is linked to the physical investment that Finance invest-Kommuninvest finances. ment projects com-

 The application contains a plan for securing effects

 Specifies which indicators are used to follow up outcomes for the target group, how often measurement occurs, which data sources are used and who is responsible.